jasondsmith72/jason-mcp-servers/README.md

 5. **weather** - Weather information service
 6. **brave_search** - Brave search API integration
 7. **fetch** - URL fetching and web content retrieval
-8. **desktopCommander** - Desktop command execution
+8. **desktopCommander** - Desktop command execution (from [wonderwhy-er/ClaudeComputerCommander](https://github.com/wonderwhy-er/ClaudeComputerCommander))

 ## Installation

 The `install.sh` (for Linux/Mac) and `install.bat` (for Windows) scripts will help you set up all the MCP servers in this repository.
-These scripts fetch servers from the official Model Context Protocol organization repository at [https://github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers).
+These scripts fetch servers from:

+- The official Model Context Protocol organization repository at [https://github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) for most servers
+- The ClaudeComputerCommander repository at [https://github.com/wonderwhy-er/ClaudeComputerCommander](https://github.com/wonderwhy-er/ClaudeComputerCommander) for the desktop-commander server

 The installation scripts will:
 1. Clone the main repository